ivanspasov99/DesignPatterns/Patterns/IV/README.md

 > look at the pictures first

+> Design could be different, but the idea is clear

 #### Factory Method Idea:
 1. The Factory method handles **object creation** and encapsulates it in abstract method that is implemented by a class.
 This decouples the client code in the superclass from the object creation code